srinjoysom11/Latticeknots/README.md

 - Support for exporting frames/animations

 ###  **C++ and Python Implementations**
-- Efficient C++ programs for large-scale word enumeration
+- Efficient C++ programs for word enumeration
 - Python tools for visualization and experimentation